Follow-up after treatment for ovarian cancer

 - weight loss

-Follow-up visits for ovarian cancer are usually scheduled:
+Follow-up visits for ovarian, fallopian tube and primary peritoneal cancer are usually scheduled:

-- every 4 to 6 months for the next 3 years
+- every 4 to 6 months for the next 3 years, and then once a year after that

 During a follow-up visit, your healthcare team will usually ask questions about the side effects of treatment and how you’re coping.